gofiber/recipes/graceful-shutdown/README.md

 This example relies on the use of channels, a data type in Go that allows you to send and receive data to/from specific places in an application (read more about them [here](https://tour.golang.org/concurrency/2)).

 A channel is created, and registered with `signal.Notify` so that when the program receives an interrupt (for example, when `CTRL+C` is pressed), a notification is sent to the channel.
-This can be received by a waiting goroutine that calls `app.Shutdown` to close all active connections and return from `app.Listen`.
+Once this is received, `app.Shutdown` is called to close all active connections and return from `app.Listen`.
 After this point, cleanup functions can be run and the program eventually quits.